privacy-scaling-explorations/sonobe-docs/src/usage/nova-zk.md

 Nova's zk-IVC proof generation is quite efficient, as it simply involves blinding private field elements with randomly sampled values.
 It can be applied to a variety of use cases.

 Firstly, Nova's zero-knowledge layer allows users to compute folds and send a zk-IVC proof to any IVC verifier while blinding witness values.
 This is useful in itself; however, the proof will not be succinct.
+This is the sole usecase that can be supported by sonobe *today*.

-Nova's zero-knowledge layer can also be used to delegate the compression of an IVC proof to a more powerful but untrusted server.
-With this approach, a user can blind witness values attesting to the correctness of their computation and send a zk-IVC proof, which a server will "compress" using the SNARK of its choice.
+We can still envision additional applications for Nova's zero-knowledge layer.
+It could also be used to delegate the compression of an IVC proof to a more powerful but untrusted server.
+With this approach, a user could blind witness values attesting to the correctness of their computation and send a zk-IVC proof, which a server will "compress" using the SNARK of its choice.

-Finally, users can leverage Nova's zero-knowledge layer to delegate both folding and compression to an untrusted server.
+Finally, users could leverage Nova's zero-knowledge layer to delegate both folding and compression to an untrusted server.
 This is an interesting use case, as it could enable an efficient, tree-like folding version of Nova.
 See [this issue](https://github.com/privacy-scaling-explorations/sonobe/issues/136) on the Sonobe repository.
+Again, this usecase is not supported by sonobe as of now, come talk to us if you are working on it!

 # Example